 Restoration Strategies includes a science plan that targets research and monitoring necessary to improve and optimize the performance of water quality treatment within the facilities.
 Additional projects south of Lake Okeechobee intended to further assist in managing flow and improving water quality continue to be implemented along with other sub-regional programs and habitat restoration.
-The District is also working with the USACE during the review of the Lake Okeechobee System Operating Manual (LOSOM) and encourages the public to participate in this process.
+The USACE signed the Lake Okeechobee System Operating Manual (LOSOM) Record of Decision on August 12, 2024.
+This process took five years to complete.
+The South Florida Water Management District worked with the U.S. Army Corps of Engineers to ensure LOSOM was implemented in a manner that reduces harmful discharges into our estuaries, sends more water south to benefit the environment and meets the needs of our communities.